Pumpkins and More at the Tolay Fall Festival this Weekend!

 Tolay Lake Ranch is a unique spot, with a freshwater lake, wetlands, diverse wildlife, and 8,000 years human habitation with extensive archaeological and historical sites.
 Tolay Lake Regional Park is currently under development and access is restricted, although the public can visit the park through a day-use permit program.

-The Sonoma Regional Parks Department keeps the spirit of the old Cardoza pumpkin patch alive by holding the annual Tolay Fall Festival, now in its 11th year.
-This popular event takes place over two weekends in October, October 14–15 and October 21–22, from 11 am–5 pm.
+The Sonoma Regional Parks Department keeps the spirit of the old Cardoza pumpkin patch alive by holding the annual Tolay Fall Festival, now in its 12th year.
+This popular event takes place over two weekends in October, October 13–14 and October 20–21, from 11 am–5 pm.
+Last year's festival was canceled due to the North Bay fires, so we're especially excited to go this year!

 In addition to Halloween pumpkins in the huge pumpkin patch, the festival features a plentiful harvest of gourds, squash, multi-colored corn, and other produce, as well as a pumpkin seed-spitting contest, ranger-led hay rides, a giant straw maze, a Native American village with demonstrations, the Night Time Creatures Barn with the Creepy Crawly Critters Room, live animals, nature hikes, old-fashioned crafts , lawn games, and more.